mpaiva/tokenizer/README.md

 # Sketch SSOT

+The intuit of this project is to bring designers into the codebase development workflow using Invision Studio, by aligning the design tasks with the development repository.

 ## Goals

+High level goals include:

+- Using design files as single source of truth for design variables (tokens) and releasing developers from the responsibility of continuously asking for this information from the design team;

-* Control/update css variables from sketch and automatically update the project's css files
+- Control/update css variables from design files and automatically update the project's css files;

-* Control/update typography variables from sketch and automatically update the project's css files
+- Control/update typography variables from sketch and automatically update the project's css files;

-* Control/update simple (dumb) components react components with styles
+- Control/update simple (dumb) components react components with styles;

-  * Would allow the design team to contribute some code to the project
+- Would allow the design team to contribute some code to the project;

-  * Would allow the design team to create basic building block components for a UI-Kit
+- Would allow the design team to create basic building block components for a UI-Kit;

 # Running